ashrafwkhalil/MLP/README.md

 and has a pretrained 50-layer resnet as a feature extractor.
 A few Dense layers are added to the end and trained to use the features extracted by the pre-trained layers to make predictions on the CIFAR-10 dataset.
 The deployment is relatively simple, its just a single kubernetes cluster, and an istio virtual service that routes 70 percent of requests to the 11-layer resnet and the remaining 30 percent to the 50 layer resnet.
-The only point of the canary deployment is to demonstrate that I know how to create a canary deployment.
+The only point of the canary deployment is to demonstrate that I know how to implement a canary deployment.
 ## Data
 Data is just CIFAR-10, which is quite popular.
 I use minimal data augmentation by doing random horizontal and vertical flips on the original data set.
 ## Training